Alan Trejo Preview, Player Props: Rockies vs. Cubs

 Alan Trejo At The Plate

-- In 26.9% of his games this year, Trejo has had at least one RBI.
-He's picked up more than one in 4.5% and driven in three or more of his team's runs in one contest.
+- Trejo has driven in a run in 18 games this year (26.5%), including three games with more than one RBI (4.4%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.